emanuelrck/Replication_analysis-of-fairness-measures/README.md

-# ECAI paper #320
+# Properties of fairness measures in the context of varying class imbalance and protected group ratios

-Properties of fairness measures in the context of varying class imbalance and protected group ratios
+---

 # Reproducibility